How To Develop ‘Gravitas’ And Boost Your Executive Presence

 The Verbal

 You are judged on the words you choose to communicate your ideas.
 Keep in mind that what you’re after is quality, not quantity.
 Talking endlessly is not effective.
 Don’t use 40 weak words when 10 strong words will convey the idea.
-If you have an important meeting coming up, don’t just wing it.
-Give the subject of the meeting some thought ahead of time.
-If there is a point you want to make or some input you’ll be expected to provide, consider how to effectively and efficiently express that information.
+If you have an important meeting coming up, give the subject of the meeting some thought ahead of time.

 The Vocal

 Also, watch your inflection.
 If your voice tends to rise at the end of a sentence, it gives the impression of a question and does nothing for your credibility.
 The pace at which you speak is also important.
 Don’t rush your words.
-It can make you sound excitable or anxious.
 A steady pace is desirable, and don’t be afraid to use a pause for effect.
-It gives your audience time to seriously consider the point of your last statement.
-Strive for clarity in your voice; mumbling won’t win you any points.
 Above all, eliminate “filler” words or phrases or any verbal tics you have.
-Nothing can undermine a solid speech or presentation like a plethora of “ums,” “you knows,” and “ahs.”

 The Visual

 The image you create is significant.
 When people think of you, the image they conjure up should be an impressive one.
-They’ll remember the way you were dressed and how you held yourself.
 Body language makes a big impression.
 If your arms are crossed or your shoulders are hunched, it conveys disagreement or resignation.
-Concentrate on good posture with your shoulders back (but not up around your ears).
+Concentrate on good posture with your shoulders back.
 An open stance shows interest, self-assuredness and a willingness to listen.
 Make eye contact with those you are talking to for an appropriate amount of time, but don’t stare.
-Looking the part of a confident executive will help you feel like a confident executive.

 This article has previously been featured on Forbes